minima-global/emh/docs/knowledgeBase.md

 Below describes the MEG application.

-## Architecture diagram of the system and a description of the key components
+## Architecture Diagram

 ![Architecture](./images/flow.png)

-## Process flow
+## Process Flow

 ![EMH Workflow](./images/flow.png)

-## Schema diagrams
+## Schema Diagram

 ![EMH Database Design](./images/dbase.png)

-## Any design decisions that were made during the build or after
+## Design Decisions

 The MEG was built using an Agile process involving weekly sprint reviews of working builds.
-The initial build was created using a [specification](./specification.md) created from the very first of those sprint meetings.
+The initial build was created using a [specification](./specification.md) created from the very first MEG meeting.

-## Any quirks/workarounds that have been made so we have them captured
+## Quirks/Workarounds

 None, currently.

-## Any outside dependencies/services that we may use - email api's etc
+## Outside Dependencies

 None.

-## Any processes/services that are running on the backend - like doing any repeating tasks, or clean ups, resets, etc
+## Backend Processes/Services

-The MEG relies on _service.js_, which continually runs in the background whenever Minima itself is running.
+The MEG relies on _service.js_, which is continually running in the background (whenever Minima itself is running).

-## A list of the key processes, that are trigged by the userflow or a event, what steps occur in what order etc
+## Key Processes

 When _service.js_ first loads, it creates the database, establishes a default API and creates a listener that responds to API calls and posts information about specified tokens and addresses to any defined external URL.

-Create the database:
+Functions that create the database:

 ```
 /**